Emergency Dentistry – Evanston, IL

 Fast & Pain-Relieving Dentistry When You Need It Most

 Emergencies can be scary, and dental emergencies are no different.
 When one arises, it is easy to panic.
 The first instinct is often to head to the local emergency room.
 Fortunately, many dental emergencies do not require hospital care.
-Most can be treated right in our Evanston dental office.
+Most can be treated right here at our Evanston dental office.
 There are even some that can easily be managed at home.
-At Winning Smile Dental Group, we can help you determine the best course of action and feel better right away with emergency dentistry in Evanston, IL.
+If you call Winning Smile Dental Group, we can help you determine the best course of action and feel better right away with emergency dentistry in Evanston, IL.

 Why Choose Winning Smile Dental Group for Emergency Dentistry?